jdfinch/ezpyzy/docs/table.md

 )
 ```

-Create a Table from a list of examples
+Use `Table.of` to create a table from data:

 ```python
 turns = Turn.of([
   ["Hello my name is Sam, how are you?", "Sam", "Alex", "d1", 0, None],